MalikZohaibMustafa/Reselling-App/README.md

 # Reselling-App
 Its an Android App for Buy and Sell.
-It works Like a mixture of Facebook Marketplace and Olx.
+It has a mix of features from Facebook Marketplace and Olx.